WebOfTrust/keri/docs/keri-dev-env.md

 Multiple developers active and growing developers community needs simple but secure branching.
 #### Why GIT Flow and not something else?
 More secure than the easier versioning [Github Flow](https://www.gitkraken.com/learn/git/git-flow#github-flow) and [GitLab Flow](https://www.gitkraken.com/learn/git/git-flow#gitlab-flow)
+### What is DidComm?
+Powerful, high-trust, self-sovereign interactions over any transport [Source](https://didcomm.org/)
+#### Why is it relevant for KERI?
+To build KERI Tunnels
+#### Why DIDComm and not something else?
+It's the intended layer two of DID technology supported by Decentralized Identity Foundation (DIF) and the Trust over IP foundation (ToIP).

 ## Java